On the Power of Learning-Augmented Search Trees: Learning-Augmented Binary Search Trees

-where the second inequality comes from the fact that for a fixed value of $u$, there are at most two items $y \in S_w$ with $|S_w \cap [x, y]| = u$ (one with $y \le x$, the other with $y > x$). \end{proof} Now we are ready to prove \Cref{thm:scoreRspTreap}. \begin{proof}[Proof of \Cref{thm:scoreRspTreap}] Let $x \in [n]$ be any item.
-Linearity of expectation yields
+To bound the expected number of ancestors of $x$ in $S_t$, where the second inequality comes from the fact that for a fixed value of $u$, there are at most two items $y \in S_t$ with $|S_t \cap [x, y]| = u$ (one with $y \le x$, the other with $y > x$). \end{proof} Now we are ready to prove \Cref{thm:compPriTreap}. \begin{proof}[Proof of \Cref{thm:compPriTreap}] By \Cref{lemma:scoreDepthPerBucket} and \Cref{lemma:scoreBucketSize}, the expected depth of $x$ can be bounded by We conclude the proof by observing that